 A wall of dried foliage that featured in the Hendersons of the 1990s was the inspiration for the abundance of dried British wheat, barley, broom, hops and birch leaves that adorn the walls, ceilings and tables, carefully arranged by Scottish floral designers Gloam.
 The entire design project was overseen by Edinburgh-based firm Four-By-Two.

-Open Tuesdays-Sundays (always check their website), Hendersons is welcoming customers all day for coffee and cake, drinks and snacks, lunch or dinner.
-A breakfast menu will be introduced at a later date.
+Open 7 days from noon onwards (check their website), Hendersons is welcoming customers for coffee and cake, drinks and lights, lunch and dinner.

-Among the delicious dishes pictured are the Hendersons classic haggis & a mushroom barley risotto with crispy kale, Hendersons salad platter, burger bun & chocolate mousse.
+Among the delicious dishes pictured are the Hendersons classic haggis, mushroom barley risotto with crispy kale, Hendersons salad platter, burger bun & chocolate mousse.

 About Barrie Henderson: Barrie has been part of the Hendersons family business since he was 14, working his way through different departments including the old organic bakery, the kitchen and front of house, eventually becoming general manager at a time when the company was run by his uncle and father.
 During a 2-year hiatus in 2010 Barrie gained experience in Germany, then working as a chef in the Inner Hebrides, returning to Hendersons in 2012.
 He went on to gain a Masters in Hospitality and became instrumental in the overall running the business, helping them win several awards including Green Family Business of the Year 2018 (The Herald) and Family Business of the Year 2016 (The Sunday Post).
 Barrie is devoted to a vegetarian lifestyle, spending much of his time developing new recipes.
 He is also passionate about sustainable food production and growing his own food.
 His most treasured award is for a red cabbage that secured first prize at a local vegetable competition.